-There are four officers who are highly trained crash investigators assigned to the Traffic Safety Unit.
-Three of the four officers are certified as Crash Reconstructionists.
-Traffic Officers investigated 42% of the departments' 1,489 crashes reported in 2020.
-The Traffic Safety Officers prepared four Crash Reconstruction Reports that were involving a crash with fatal injuries.
-They also conducted 319 follow-up investigations for cases where at least one vehicle left the scene of an accident.
+There are three full time officers who are highly trained in crash investigations, assigned to the Traffic Safety Unit.
+Two of the three officers are certified as Crash Reconstructionist.
+Traffic Officers investigated 42% of the departments' 1,626 crashes reported in 2021.
+The Traffic Safety Officers prepare Crash Reconstruction Reports that involve a crash with fatal injuries.
+They also conduct follow-up investigations for cases where vehicles leave the scene of an accident.

-Traffic Safety Officers serve as members of the Mayor's Traffic Commission.
-They are also members of the Greater St. Louis Traffic Safety Council, the Missouri Law Florissant Police Department 2020 Annual Report 13

-Enforcement Traffic Safety Advisory Council, and the Missouri Coalition for Roadway Safety.
+The Lieutenant and Traffic Safety Officers serve as members of the Mayor's Traffic Commission.
+They are also members of the Greater St. Louis Traffic Safety Council, the Missouri Law Enforcement Traffic Safety Advisory Council, and the Missouri Coalition for Roadway Safety.
 They meet regularly with the officials and engineers of the St. Louis County Department of Highways & Traffic as well as the Missouri Department of Transportation to address safety concerns on county and state-maintained roadways.